Two Pointer Techniques for Linked List Problems

 };

-This technique is used in many linked list-related algorithm problems, such as LeetCode Problem 19 "Remove Nth Node From End of List":
+Many linked list-related algorithm problems use this technique, such as LeetCode Problem 19 "Remove Nth Node From End of List":

 19. Remove Nth Node From End of List | LeetCode |